 - Common PTSD symptoms

-- How employers can support those with PTSD
+- 5 ways employers can support employees with PTSD

 What is PTSD?

-Post-Traumatic Stress Disorder (PTSD) is a condition that people develop after experiencing or witnessing a traumatic event.
+Post-Traumatic Stress Disorder (PTSD) is a condition that individuals develop after experiencing or witnessing a traumatic event.
 Although symptoms from PTSD look different for everyone, nightmares, anxiety and recurring distressing memories are common.